NEETS Module 4 − Introduction to Electrical Conductors, Wiring

 followed when you lace wire bundles within electrical and electronic equipment.

-tool, if available.
-A sharp knife may also be used.
-Other typical wire strippers in use in the Navy are
+available. a sharp knife may also be used.
+Other typical wire strippers in use in

-the manufacturer's instructions for adjusting the machine; this avoids nicking, cutting, or otherwise
+instructions for adjusting the machine; this avoids nicking, cutting, or otherwise

 Hand Wire Stripper

 is much the same as for sharpening a pencil.
 The knife should be held at approximately

 Locally Made Hot-Blade Wire Stripper